samraHanif0340/samraHanif0340.github.io/_docs/python.md

 1. [<span style="color:blue">Non-Production Code</span>] `assets` folder should contain miscellaneous files.
 For example, it can contain images used for explanation in `Readme.md`.
 1. [<span style="color:blue">Non-Production Code</span>] `dataset` folder should contain minimal amount of sample test data used in the project for testing and demonstration purposes.
 Complete dataset is advised to be stored in an external Hadoop cluster.
+1. [<span style="color:blue">Non-Production Code</span>] `example` folder contains a complete, runnable, well-abstracted Python code to illustrate the entire machine learning model.
+For example, `emoRecStream.py` is a complete standalone example to analyse video stream.
 1. [<span style="color:blue">Non-Production Code</span>] `model` folder contains all peripheral code used in developing and testing the machine learning tensorflow graph.
-    + This folder should ideally contain a complete runnable example in Python to illustrate the entire machine learning model.
-For example, `emotionRecognition.py` and `emotionRecognitionStream.py` are complete standalone examples to analyse static images and video streams, respectively.
+    + Contains code files (i.e., `emoRec.py`) used during training, testing, and building phase of the machine learning model.
     + Local code should be abstracted into packages and modules.
 For example, `analysis` and `helper` are local packages, whereas `predictions.py` and `convert.py` are local modules.
     + Package and module naming should be intuitive and non-repetitive.
 For example, reading  an import statement in Python, such as `import model.analysis.predictions`, should clearly indicate the meaning or functionality of the code being imported.
     + A `checkpoints` sub-folder is desirable to keep track of previously trained architecture and weights.